 You can also help out by simply running the daily git snapshots and/or latest -mm kernels on a regular basis.
 Use them as your every-day kernel, watch for regressions and bugs (build them with some of the debugging options enabled).
 Then if/when you spot a regression or bug (make it a habit to check dmesg once in a while), write up a detailed bug report and submit it to the list and relevant maintainers.
 That's a *very* useful thing to do.
 You can also try to actively provoke bugs by stressing different areas of the kernel or just by trying out unusual things.
 Personally the first thing I do every morning when I turn on my PC is fetch the latest git snapshot from kernel.org, build it, install it, boot it and then use that as my kernel for the day (ok, maybe not every day, but at least I do it every other day).
 It's perfect if you are able to fix the bug you found and can submit a patch along with your bug report, but it's in no way required.
 If you can submit a detailed and well written bug report then that is worth it's weight in gold.

-You can also dig through the source looking for files that don't conform to the official kernel CodingStyle (see Documentation/CodingStyle for details).
-Then clean up the file so it does conform (hint: scripts/lindent is helpful to get started but don't assume it gets everthing right, it needs manual verification and correction).
+You can also dig through the source looking for files that don't conform to the official kernel CodingStyle (see Documentation/process/coding-style.rst for details).
+Then clean up the file so it does conform (hint: scripts/lindent is helpful to get started but don't assume it gets everything right, it needs manual verification and correction).

-Another easy thing to get started with is simply build a lot of kernels, log all the output from the build process, look for any warnings or errors that show up, pick one at a time, investigate *why* the compiler warns or errors out, create a patch to fix the problem, submit it, listen to the feedback you get (possibly correct the patch), then move on to the next warning/build error. "make randconfig" is useful to generate a bunch of random configs to build and is an easy way to gather lots of warnings and errors to investigate (just make sure you don't waste time on configs that are generated with CONFIG_EXPERIMENTAL set - skip those).
+Another easy thing to get started with is simply build a lot of kernels, log all the output from the build process, look for any warnings or errors that show up, pick one at a time, investigate *why* the compiler warns or errors out, create a patch to fix the problem, submit it, listen to the feedback you get (possibly correct the patch), then move on to the next warning/build error. "make randconfig" is useful to generate a bunch of random configs to build and is an easy way to gather lots of warnings and errors to investigate.
 This is useful work.

 Also, when running development kernels you *will* run into Oops'es (crashes) more often than when only running the stable kernels.
 And when you do, capturing the Oops output is very important, but often the system will be in no state to write it to your logs or you may be in X and don't even see it get printed on the console or the system just hangs.
-Be prepared to capture bugs, either by running a serial console on another machine where you can record the Oopses when they happen or use netconsole (useful, but not as reliable as serial console in my experience).
-If you have a printer, then console on line printer can also be useful.
+Be prepared to capture bugs, either by running a serial console on another machine where you can record the Oopses when they happen or use netconsole (useful, but not as reliable as serial console in my experience; also requires wired ethernet--wireless won't do).
+If you have a printer, then console on line printer (parallel port, not USB) can also be useful.
 If you can do none of those, then taking a photo of the screen with the Oops on it or writing it down by hand (*all* of it) will have to do.
 You probably also want to make sure your kernels have magic sysrq support build in so you can (at least attempt to) do an emergency flush, and unmount of your filesystems when the box hangs followed by an emergency reboot...
-That's a lot better than just hitting the power button. sysrq can also be used to capture stack traces for running programs, get memory dumps etc. See Documentation/sysrq.txt for details.
+That's a lot better than just hitting the power button. sysrq can also be used to capture stack traces for running programs, get memory dumps etc. See Documentation/admin-guide/sysrq.rst for details.

 Also, please always submit patches in plain text generated with "diff -up" inline in a plain-text email.
 No HTML mails.
 No attachments.
 Plain text with patch inline (and do test send the patches to your self first the first few times and try applying them to make sure your mailer doesn't mangle them).
 Also always include a diffstat and a Signed-off-by: line (the above documents have details on this).
 You also don't want to mix different types of changes in the same patch.
 If for example you have been doing a warning fix as well as a general CodingStyle cleanup of a file, then don't include both in the same patch but submit two distinct patches instead (in 2 emails) that each do just one thing.
 Also always include in the description of your patch not just what it does but also *why* it does it.